-In an emergency situation, if the mains power supply is interrupted through fire or power cut, the premises could be plunged into darkness.
+In an emergency situation, mains power supply can be interrupted through fire or power cut, plunging a building into darkness.

 Navigating to the correct exit in a blackout can prove challenging, not to mention frightening – especially if smoke is filling a room.

 Emergency lighting is a vital element in the health and safety provision of any non-domestic building.
 It's a secondary form of lighting that will trigger when the normal power supply fails, enabling safe evacuation.

 This form of lighting is not an optional extra - it's a legal requirement under the Regulatory Reform (Fire Safety) Order of 2005.